 Finding the Best Places to Retire Since 2006!

-East of the Cascade Mountain Range in central Washington lies the low key, agricultural town of Wenatchee.
+East of the Cascade Mountain Range in central Washington, the picturesque, agricultural town of Wenatchee makes its home.
 It is bordered by mountains on two sides and by the Columbia River on the other side.

-This is rugged, remote country, and roads occasionally close.
+This is beautiful, rugged country.
 The landscape is also incredibly fertile and covered with apple orchards.
 In fact, Wentachee is at the heart of the largest apple producing region in the world.
 Outdoor recreation abounds, but cultural amenities are plentiful, too.
 The Performing Arts Center of Wenatchee, the Wenatchee Valley Symphony, the Columbia Chorale, Wenatchee Valley Appleaires, the Music Theater of Wenatchee and Mission Creek Improv are all here.
 Residents also enjoy wineries, garden tours, a farmers' market, a botanic garden and antique stores.
 The parks and recreation department is particularly active, and the city has a good trails system for hiking and bicycling.

 Population: 35,000 (city proper)